Solid-Potential/solid-egress-filter/README.md

 # Solid Egress Filter - Terraform Modules

 Terraform modules that allow for easy [egress filtering](https://en.wikipedia.org/wiki/Egress_filtering) in Cloud.
+It was loosely inspired by [this article ](https://aws.amazon.com/blogs/security/how-to-add-dns-filtering-to-your-nat-instance-with-squid/) on the AWS Security Blog.

 It's especially useful for systems that value data security.
 Using egress filtering handles a vast array of attack vectors, like Reverse Shells.